MattLab0/MattLab0/README.md

 # Welcome 👋

-## 💫 I'm Matteo, a Biomedical Engineer and Java & Python Developer; I’m passionate about combining technology and healthcare innovation!
+## 💫 I'm Matteo, a Biomedical Engineer and Java/Python Developer; I’m passionate about combining technology and healthcare innovation!
 🔭 I’m currently working on improving my Java and Python development skills, specifically focusing on Spring Boot and RESTful APIs<br>
 👯 I’m looking to collaborate on machine learning projects or data analysis initiatives that leverage Java or Python, as well as biomedical engineering research<br>
 🤝 I’m enhancing my knowledge of application security, with a focus on securing APIs and backend systems; feel free to help me with additional resources<br>